City of Paris Open Championships: History

 Founded in 1901 as the City of Paris Championships, it was first played at Ile de Puteaux Tennis-Club.
 In 1911 the tournament was moved to the Tennis Club de Paris.

 In 1921 the tournament was moved to the Racing Club de France and its scheduling changed to autumn, late September or early October, with the move its name was changed to the Marcel Poree Cup or (Coupe Marcel Porée) in honor of Marcel Porée, a member of the Racing Club de France committee, who died in a car accident just a few months earlier.

-In 1930 a women's event was established, and in 1931 its name was changed again to the Paris International Championships from that date the Coupe Marcel Porée then denoted the winner of men's singles championship.
+In 1931 its name was changed again to the Paris International Championships from that date the Coupe Marcel Porée then denoted the winner of men's singles championship.
 The winner's of women's singles championship were awarded the Coupe Jean Gouttenoire, and the men's doubles the Coupe Cyril, and the mixed doubles the Coupe Jacques Lefébure.

 In 1947 the French Tennis Federation re-established the Coupe Marcel Porée as a separate distinct tournament in its own right.
 It then was played in the autumn between September and October, and then became the last event played on clay of the season at the Racing Club de France before the start of competitions on indoor courts.

-The same year in 1947 the Paris International Championships and were moved to the Tennis-Club de Paris, and from then it was played around Easter before the French Championships.
-It remained a joint men's and women's event until 1968 when the ladies championship ended.
+The same year in 1947 the Paris International Championships were moved to the Tennis-Club de Paris, and from then it was played around Easter before the French Championships.
+It remained a joint men's and women's event until 1970 when the ladies championship ended.

-In 1971 the mens event ended, and in 1973 the women's event was revived for one last edition.
+In 1971 the men's event ended, and in 1973 the women's event was revived for one last edition.
 The tournament was part of ILTF European Circuit from 1914 to 1968.
-During its final few seasons the mens events was part of the ILTF Grand Prix Circuit.
+During its final few seasons the men's events was part of the ILTF Grand Prix Circuit.

 The tournament was also at times played at Roland Garros, and Stade Jean-Bouin.